-To officially accept and begin your CPD award, your agency and the assigned COPS Office Program Manager will develop a cooperative agreement based on the award objective(s), deliverables and timeline proposed in the application.
-Your agency will approve the cooperative agreement document along with the award document and electronically sign for all documents within 90 days of the date shown on the award congratulatory letter.
+To officially accept and begin your CPD award, your organization and the assigned COPS Office Program Manager will develop a cooperative agreement based on the award objective(s), deliverables and timeline proposed in the application.
+Your organization will approve the cooperative agreement document along with the award document and electronically sign for all documents within 45 days of the date shown on the award congratulatory letter.

-Your agency will not be able to draw down funds until the COPS Office receives your electronically signed award document.
+Your organization will not be able to draw down funds until the COPS Office receives your electronically signed award document.

-Following is a sample 2019 cooperative agreement template that will be customized for your specific COPS Office-funded project.
+Following is a sample 2020 cooperative agreement template that will be customized for your specific COPS Officefunded project.
 If you have any additional questions concerning your cooperative agreement, please contact your designated COPS Office Program Manager.